-The board chair serves as executive committee chair.
-Committee members also serving as board officers may serve a maximum of three, one-year terms, which may run consecutively.
-Each of the additional directors serves a two-year term on a staggered basis.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
+The composition of the Committee should reflect AACSB's commitment to diversity and inclusion.

-- 1. The vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) appoints members to the Executive Committee no later than July 1 of the year of service. - 2.
-The Executive Committee's role is advisory to the chair and president and CEO.
-The Executive Committee usually acts on behalf of the full board only in rare instances when action is required or when a meeting of the full board is not warranted or feasible.
-The committee also takes a strategic perspective in its oversight of executive compensation and performance reviews. - 3.
-The goals of the president and CEO are developed collaboratively with the president and CEO and focused on a limited number of strategic goals for the upcoming year. - 4.
-The committee shall follow models of best practices for the oversight and administration of executive compensation, meeting all requirements of the IRS Intermediate Sanctions rules for tax-exempt organizations and will follow guidelines established to ensure a Rebuttable Presumption of Reasonableness.
-The committee will periodically engage a reputable external consultant to provide the committee with benchmarking on compensation for the president and CEO and members of the executive team.
-The consultant will be responsible to, and work most closely, with the committee, providing the committee with the assurances of reasonableness as they are determined.
+- 1. The Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) appoints members to the Executive Committee no later than July 1 of the year of service. - 2.
+For the most part, the Executive Committee's role is advisory to the Chair and President and CEO.
+The Executive Committee usually acts on behalf of the full Board only in rare instances when action is required or when a meeting of the full Board is not warranted or feasible. - 3.
+Meetings of the Executive Committee are led by the Chair.
+In the absence of the Chair, the Vice Chair-Chair Elect presides.
+In the absence of both, the Immediate Past Chair leads the meeting. - 4.
+One or more meetings of the Executive Committee may be scheduled by the Chair during each fiscal year as needed to conduct Committee business.
+Meetings are normally held in person, and may also be held by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 5.
+A quorum is four members, in person or by electronic means. - 6.
+Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.

-- 5. In evaluating performance and setting compensation for the president and CEO, the committee solicits and reviews inputs from a variety of stakeholders. - 6.
-The committee is responsible for overseeing the total compensation arrangement for each member of the executive team, and for annually approving the opportunity levels for the executive incentive plan.
-Committee approval is required for any new component of compensation for any executive, including but not limited to additional or special incentives, benefits, deferred compensation, and non-qualified retirement plans. - 7.
-Annually, the committee reports the draft Form 990 to the full Board prior to submission. - 8.
-The committee may provide general guidance to the president and CEO on strategic human resource management issues. - 9.
-The committee will follow the compensation guidelines in the letter of agreement concerning employment with AACSB in effect for the president and CEO at the time that annual compensation decisions are made. - 10.
-Meetings of the Executive Committee are led by the chair.
-In the absence of the chair, the vice chair-chair elect presides.
-In the absence of both, the immediate past chair leads the meeting. - 11.
-One or more meetings of the Executive Committee may be scheduled by the chair during each fiscal year as needed to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 12.
-A quorum is four members, in person or by electronic means. - 13.
-Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions. - 14.
-The meeting agenda includes discussion of key aspects of the upcoming board meeting agenda and other areas of interest as proposed by the chair or president and CEO. - 15.
-Executive committee members may propose agenda items by notifying the chair at least 45 days prior to the meeting.
+- 7. The meeting agenda includes discussion of key aspects of the upcoming Board meeting agenda and other areas of interest as proposed by the Chair or President and CEO. - 8.
+Executive Committee members may propose agenda items by notifying the Chair at least 45 days prior to the meeting.